What You Should Know About Treatments like Acid-A-Cal

 How does Enzymatic Therapy Work?

-Enzymatic therapy, in the form of herbal supplements like Acid-A-Cal, work to help your body absorb calcium more easily by regulating your body’s pH.
+Enzymatic therapy, in the form of herbal supplements like Acid-A-Cal, works to help your body absorb calcium more easily by regulating your body’s pH.
 The theory behind this treatment is that high alkalinity can make it far more difficult for your body to absorb calcium.

 How does this help with heel spurs?
 Poor calcium absorption (which can occur even if you are taking calcium supplements, depending on your body’s pH and your ability to absorb it), can lead to brittle, porous, and weak bones–as well as heel spurs.
 Proper calcium absorption, along with silica and magnesium, can help your bones absorb calcium.
 This can also reduce the presence of heel spurs.